1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: Related Work

 Software documentation is a common way to communicate programming knowledge~\cite{Martin2011WhatSD}.
-Several studies identify the challenges in accessing and using the knowledge in documentation~\cite{Martin2011WhatSD} Recently, knowledge graph methods have been proposed to improve the knowledge accessibility by lifting the knowledge from document text to explicit APIs, tasks, and their relations and constraints~\cite{Li2018ImprovingAC, Liu2019GeneratingQC, Liu2020GeneratingCB, Ren2020APIMisuseDD, Sun2019KnowHowIP, Sun2020TaskOrientedAU}.
-For example, Li et al. \cite{Li2018ImprovingAC} and Liu et al. \cite{Liu2019GeneratingQC} construct API knowledge graph with API caveats or directives.
+Several studies identify the challenges in accessing and using the knowledge in documentation~\cite{Martin2011WhatSD}.
+Recently, knowledge graph methods have been proposed to improve the knowledge accessibility by lifting the knowledge from document text to explicit APIs, tasks, and their relations and constraints~\cite{Li2018ImprovingAC, Liu2019GeneratingQC, Liu2020GeneratingCB, Ren2020APIMisuseDD, Sun2019KnowHowIP, Sun2020TaskOrientedAU}.
+For example, Li et al. \cite{Li2018ImprovingAC} and Liu et al. \cite{Liu2019GeneratingQC} construct API KG with API caveats or directives.
 Such API-KGs support API-centric caveat search or knowledge summary.
-Sun et al. \cite{Sun2019KnowHowIP} construct a task-oriented knowledge graph and support task-centric search.
+Sun et al. \cite{Sun2019KnowHowIP} construct a task-oriented KG and support task-centric search.
 They further enhance the Task-KG with more actions and fine-grained code snippets, and integrate the Task-KG into the IDE to support task-aware API recommendation\cite{Sun2020TaskOrientedAU}.

 All these works focus on either API (know-what) knowledge or task (know-how) knowledge.
 Liu et al. \cite{Liu2020GeneratingCB, Liu2019GeneratingQC} fuse API knowledge and general computing knowledge from Wikipedia, but our work is the first attempt to fuse the two types of programming knowledge.
 In addition, our approach enriches the fused knowledge graph with fine-grained API and task semantic relations.
 Liu et al.~\cite{Liu2020GeneratingCB} infer three types of API comparison relations (function, constraint and efficiency), which are similar to our API semantic relations but much coarse grained.
 Ren et al.~\cite{Ren2020APIMisuseDD} converts API caveat sentences into explicit API constraint relations which supports API misuse detection.
 Their constraints correspond to only one type of our API semantic relations (i.e., logical constraint).
-Some studies~\cite{Liu2020GeneratingCB,Zhong2009InferringRS,Tan2007icommentBO,Zhou2017AnalyzingAD} infer logical constraints from text, but they express the constraints as logic formulas rather than knowledge graph.
+Some studies~\cite{Liu2020GeneratingCB,Zhong2009InferringRS,Tan2007icommentBO,Zhou2017AnalyzingAD} infer logical constraints from text, but they express the constraints as logic formulas rather than KG.
+The formulas-supported constraint is a hard match limited to a few specific sentence patterns, while the KG-supported one is a soft match with the strong generalization ability of being suitable for more sentence patterns.
+This is because we only need to consider entities and relations, not their order.